tequdev/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 - Hosts are required to initially deposit adequate XAH funds for setting up their account.
 - Please ensure the secret for this account and the host registration account are backed up to safeguard against any issues with the host machine.
 - When specifying an existing account, it will act as a delegate for the reputation assessment process.
 - If managing `multiple hosts`, a SINGLE reputation account can be used for all, with a separate `DELEGATE HOOK` integrated into the reputation account.
+This is not the reputation hook which manages all the host's reputations.
+This will be a separate lightweight hook running in the host reputation account.
+- If you are opted in as a one-to-many reputation account mode.
+It's recommended not to assign a large number of hosts to your reputation account as it would cause account sequence conflicts.
+Even though the transactions are submitted parallel for hosts in their ReputationD services, they are submitted in a randomized manner.
+However, since the reputation preparation happens within the last 10% of the moment, due to this small time window.
+The higher the number of hosts higher the possibility of getting same account sequence.
+- Changing the modes of existing reputation account could lead to some temporary consequences for already configured hosts which are opted in.
+  - For example if you set reputation to manage `multiple hosts`, And if you have already opted in same reputation account for a single host there is a chance of missing the current reputation assessment of the existing host.
-The host will be responsible for covering the cost of invoking this hook, which triggers upon a specific transaction called `ttACCOUNT_SET`.
+- The host will be responsible for covering the cost of invoking this hook, which triggers upon a specific transaction called `ttACCOUNT_SET`.
 - The relationship between the host registration account address and reputation address is mapped in the `WalletLocator` field.
 And it's in the following format.

   - Format: `<mode (1byte)><mapped-account-id (20bytes)>`